-If a state wishes to request CMS approval to deactivate Medicaid NCCI edits, it should submit to its CMS Regional Office the following information and documentation:
+All requests for CMS approval to deactivate Medicaid NCCI edits must include the following information and documentation:

-- a list of the specific new or revised Medicaid PTP edits or MUEs for which CMS approval for deactivation is being requested; - specification of whether the requested deactivation is for practitioner (PRA), outpatient hospital (OPH), or durable medical equipment (DME) edits; - the rationale for the requested deactivation; and - a copy of, or link to, the state law, regulation, administrative rule, or payment policy which conflicts with the new or revised Medicaid PTP edits or MUEs.
+- a list of the specific new or revised Medicaid PTP edits or MUEs for which CMS approval for deactivation is being requested; - 2. specification of whether the requested deactivation is for practitioner (PRA), outpatient hospital (OPH), or durable medical equipment (DME) edits; - 3. the rationale for the requested deactivation, including documentation and analysis of other options as appropriate; and

+4. a copy of, or link to, the state law, regulation, administrative rule, or payment policy that conflicts with the new or revised Medicaid PTP edits or MUEs.